welcome to DuchenneXchange- a positively charged Duchenne muscular dystrophy community.

 status: active, not recruitingpurpose:

-The proposed clinical trial is a single-dose controlled trial using rAAVrh74.MHCK7.micro-dystrophin for DMD subjects.
-Cohort A will include six subjects ages 3 months to 3 years, and Cohort B will include six subjects ages 4 to 7 years old.
-All subjects will receive intravenous micro-dystrophin vector (2X10e14 vg/kg in 10mL/kg)
+The proposed clinical trial is a single-dose controlled trial using rAAVrh74.MHCK7.micro-dystrophin for DMD patients.
+Cohort A will include six patients ages 3 months to 3 years, and Cohort B will include six patients ages 4 to 7 years old.
+All patients will receive intravenous SRP-9001.

 mechanism of action: Gene therapy to introduce a version of dystrophin